BrightstarDB/BrightstarDB/doc/src/BrightstarDB_Under_Mono.rst

 Self-Hosted
 ===========

-Assuming that you have built BrightstarDB from source as described above, the server can be run from within ``mono/build/service``.
+After building BrightstarDB from source, the server executable can be found in the directory ``src/core/BrighstarDB.Server.Runner/bin/[Debug|Release]``.
+This directory contains everything needed to run the server so you can simply copy the directory contents elsewhere and run from that location instead.

 .. warning::

-    Before you run the service for the first time you must edit the `BrightstarService.exe.config` file in ``mono/build/service`` as this file is copied out of the Windows build and so contains DOS path names.
+    Before you run the service for the first time you must edit the `BrightstarService.exe.config` file in as this file is copied out of the Windows build and so contains DOS path names.
     You need to edit the path for the log file (in the `system.diagnostics` section) and the `storesDirectory` path in the connection string specified in the `brightstarService` section.